Arc-Cloud/Team04-RISCV-Proj/README.md

 There's a `Zero` flag that connects to the control unit, which is high whenever the result from the ALU is zero.
 This is used for effecting branches.

-One key design decision made was when designing logic to execute the shift instuctions.
-To implement shift by immediate correctly, we have to make sure we are only considering the 5 least significant bits of the immediate.
-In order to know when to do this, we decided to leave `ALUControl` bits for each immediate shift.

 ### PC

 ### Control Unit